suyashdate-cryptoo/Python-Oop-Concepts/README.md

 ### 9. Method Overriding
 A Python program demonstrating method overriding where child classes provide their own implementation of a parent class method.

+### 10. Student Management System

+A mini OOP project that allows users to:

+- Add student records
+- View all students
+- Search students by roll number

+Concepts Used:
+- Classes and Objects
+- Constructors
+- Lists
+- Functions
+- User Input
+- OOP Design